Introduction to the QUEST Program

 QUEST is a three-year academic honors program.
 Students majoring in business, engineering, or computers, mathematics, or natural sciences are encouraged to apply.
 Students who are interested in joining QUEST should have achieved a GPA of 3.0 or higher and have taken a minimum of 12 credit hours at the University of Maryland, College Park.

 QUEST admits two new cohorts each spring.
 Applications are available online from December to February each year.
-Those applying will enter general information, answer essay questions, and provide an unofficial transcript along with the name and contact information of one personal reference.
+Those applying will enter general information, answer essay questions, and provide the contact information for one personal reference.
 Applications are reviewed by a selections committee comprised of students, alumni, faculty, and staff.
 Upon review of the applications, selected students will be invited for an in-person interview.
 Applicants will be notified of their final status before the registration period for the next semester.

 All incoming QUEST students must participate in an offsite orientation prior to the start of classes the fall that they are admitted.
 QUEST Orientation takes place prior to the first day of fall classes each year.